OctopusDeploy/blog/blog/2022-10/sharing-workers-cross-space/index.md

 ## Conclusion

-Sharing Workers across all spaces on Samples let us consolidate and make more efficient use of resources.
+Sharing Workers across all spaces on our [Samples](https://samples.octopus.app) instance let us consolidate and use resources more efficiently.
 I hope this post gives you some ideas on how to do the same.

 Happy deployments!